apache/iceberg/docs/aws.md

 ### Spark

-For example, to use AWS features with Spark 3.4 (with scala 2.12) and AWS clients version 2.20.131 (which is packaged in the `iceberg-aws-bundle`), you can start the Spark SQL shell with:
+For example, to use AWS features with Spark 3.4 (with scala 2.12) and AWS clients (which is packaged in the `iceberg-aws-bundle`), you can start the Spark SQL shell with:

 ```sh
 # start Spark SQL client shell